rbadolia/demo/README.md

 ## Test instructions

-- Unit tests and acceptance tests can be run with following command
+- Unit tests and acceptance tests can be run with following command (Make sure the service is running before you trigger this command)
 ```
 mvn test
 ```